I Remember Dr. Morris Dunbar – Professor of Biology on MLK Day

 “For truly I tell you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”

-~ Matthew 17:20-21
+— Matthew 17:20-21

 “Helping one person might not change the world, but it could change the world for one person.”

-The Ossian H. Sweet House is a privately owned house located at 2905 Garland Street in Detroit, Michigan.
-The house was designed by Maurice Herman Finkel, and in 1925 it was bought by its second owner, physician Ossian Sweet, an African American.
-Soon after he moved in, the house was the site of a confrontation when a white mob of about 1,000 gathered in protest of the Sweet family moving into the formerly all-white neighborhood.
+Soon after he moved in, the house was the site of a confrontation when a White mob of about 1,000 gathered in protest of the Sweet family moving into the formerly all-White neighborhood.
 Rocks thrown by the mob broke windows, and someone in the house fired out at the mob, killing one man and wounding another.
 Sweet and ten other persons from the house were arrested for murder.

 Contacted by the NAACP, nationally known attorney Clarence Darrow joined their defense team.
 After a mistrial, in the second trial the first defendant was acquitted.
 The prosecution dropped charges against the remaining defendants.
 The case was considered important as part of the civil rights movement and establishing freedom of residence.
 The house was designated as a Michigan State Historic Site in 1975[2] and listed on the National Register of Historic Places in 1985.[1]

 This act of racial terrorism led to the birth of my nativity 40 years later after the Ossian Sweet case back in the early 1960s East Village section of Detroit.
-In the early 1960s, East Village was an ethnically mixed neighborhood consisting of Blacks, Jews and Whites (mostly recent immigrants) from Eastern European countries like – Poland, Lithuania, Russia, Estonia, Latvia, Georgia, Ukraine, etc… Everyone got along with each other, but living in the ghetto had its constant challenges—VIOLENCE was always right around the next corner and could find you unawares if one wasn’t vigilant.
+In the early 1960s, East Village was an ethnically mixed neighborhood consisting of Blacks, Jews and Whites (mostly recent immigrants) primarily from Eastern European countries like – Poland, Lithuania, Russia, Estonia, Latvia, Georgia, Ukraine, etc… Everyone got along with each other, but living in the ghetto had its constant challenges—VIOLENCE was always right around the next corner and could find you unawares if one wasn’t vigilant.

-All of that idyllic existence in the ghetto came to a crashing end when in late July 1967, there was an incident at a bar called, “The Blind Pig” between some of the Black customers and the White police officers which as the story goes, quickly got out of control, spilled into the streets and within a few hours this innocuous bar room brawl had fomented into a full-blown riot that engulfed the entire city of Detroit.
+All of that idyllic existence in the ghetto came to a crashing end when allegedly [#FalseFlag] in late July 1967, there was an incident at an unlicensed bar called a “Blind Pig” between some of the Black customers and the White police officers which as the story goes, quickly got out of control, spilled into the streets and within a few hours this innocuous bar room brawl had fomented into a full-blown riot that engulfed the entire city of Detroit.
 Here is a summary of the tragic events of the Detroit Riot of 1967 that shaped my life, Dr. Delbert Davis life, and the lives of several generations of Detroiters who were impacted by that series of unfortunate events—

 The 1967 Detroit Riot, also known as the 12th Street Riot or Detroit Rebellion, was the bloodiest of the urban riots in the United States during the “Long, hot summer of 1967“.[3]
 Composed mainly of confrontations between black residents and the Detroit Police Department, it began in the early morning hours of Sunday July 23, 1967, in Detroit, Michigan.